Kimchi Probiotic Might Help You Poop Out Microplastics

 What Are Nanoplastics and Why Should You Care?

-These particles can get into your body through food, drinking water, and even the air you breathe.
-Because they are so small, they may cross the gut wall and reach organs like the kidneys, liver, or brain.
+These particles can get into your body through food, drinking water and even the air you breathe.
+Because they are so small, they may cross the gut wall and wander off to organs like the kidneys, liver or brain, as if they own the place.

 Early studies suggest nanoplastics can trigger inflammation and stress in cells, but we still do not know the full health impact in people.
-Researchers worry that these particles could build up in your body over time.
+Researchers worry these particles could build up in your body over time, which is not exactly a fun hobby.

 Right now, we do not have good ways to remove nanoplastics once they are inside you.
-That is why scientists are searching for safe, simple tools to help your body grab them and flush them out.
+That is why scientists are searching for safe, simple tools to help your body grab them and flush them out, like tiny cleanup crews with a grudge.

 The Kimchi Microbe Put Under the Microscope